gideon-pol/Halvin/README.md

 - `parts/ALU_comparator` - ALU capable of subtracting and adding two 4 numbers.
 The ALU is also able to compare two numbers for equality and whether one number is greater than the other.
 - `parts/Bus_piece` - Piece of the bus used to connect all components.
 The bus can extend redstone pulses bidirectionally.
 - `parts/Instruction_board` - Board that is used for programming.
 Includes a decoder for a 4 bit program counter value.
-- `parts/PC_overwritable` - Program counter that can either be overwritten with a custom value.
+- `parts/PC_overwritable` - Program counter that can either be overwritten with a custom value, or incremented by 1 tick.
-- `parts/RAM_XX` - RAM modules.
+- `parts/RAM_XX` - RAM modules that are addressable and can be read from and written to.
-- `parts/Register` - Register used in different parts of the computer.
+- `parts/Register` - R/W Register used in different parts of the computer.

 <br>